 Other animals may visit your humming bird feeder like bees, wasps and ants as they are attracted to the sugar water.
-They may crawl into the feeder where they can become trapped and drown.
+This can deter hummingbirds from coming to the feeder to take a sip.
+The pests may crawl into the feeder where they can become trapped and drown.
 You can help prevent ants from crawling into your feeder by using Vaseline on the wire it hangs from so they can’t get to the nectar.
 As for bees and wasps…sorry, can’t help you there.

 Now I can sit on my front porch and watch these beautiful little birds take drinks from the feeder.
 Aren't they beautiful?

 Learn to make hummingbird nectar with this easy recipe.